vahidbaharvand/test4z/supportive_cases/ca-view/README.md

 This folder contains test samples for submitting the jobs and retrieving the job spool content through Zosmf.
 The Web-Viewer instance collects the jobs submitted through z/OSMF.
 Using the caview-plugin-for-zowe , the job spool content is retrieved from the Web Viewer instance.

-# Prerequisites
-The Web-Viewer instance is ready and running..

 # Installation

 1. Open a **new terminal** and run the following commands: